Robots.txt Setup and Analysis: All You Need to Know

 This tool also makes it easy to identify whether you have added a link to the sitemap file in the robots.txt file.
 Simply check the XML sitemap not found in robots.txt file status under the same section.

 When navigating to the Crawled Pages tab on the left-hand menu, you can analyze the tech parameters of each page individually.
-By applying filters, you can focus on solving critical issues on the most important pages.
+Apply filters to focus on solving critical issues on the most important pages.
 For example, applying the filter Blocked by robots.txt > Yes will show all pages blocked by the file.

 SEO best practices

-5. Employ regular expressions for more flexible instructions when creating the robots.txt file.
+- Employ wildcard characters for more flexible instructions when creating the robots.txt file.
 The asterisk (*) signifies any variation in value, while the dollar sign ($) acts as a restriction and signifies the end of the URL path.

 Conclusion